 So, food and beverage manufacturers need to earn the customer’s trust by nailing what they can do to register as a reliable brand in their minds.

 The simplest and ultimate way of building confidence for a brand is by becoming transparent to its customers.

 Today’s customers are increasingly aware of their right to know and expect brands to be transparent about product quality, ingredients, and nutritional facts.

 Furthermore, they are concerned about social welfare, animal welfare, and environmental sustainability and appreciate ethical brands.
 Organic products and locally-grown products are also popular among today’s buyers.

-Due to the severe financial risks involved in handling food safety issues, many food and beverage companies are increasingly concerned about foodborne illnesses.
+Due to the severe financial risks of handling food safety issues, many food and beverage companies are increasingly concerned about foodborne illnesses.

 Therefore, manufacturers need to take all measures to put in place a proper track & trace of all products they release to the market as well as items in the factory in the form of raw materials, work in progress, finished goods, and goods in transit.

-When a safety issue arises, manufacturers should be able to trace batches and shipments and identify them correctly in minutes to take corrective measures fast.
+When a safety issue arises, manufacturers should be able to quickly trace batches and shipments and identify them correctly in minutes to take corrective measures.

 Because of the potential for negative word-of-mouth (WOM) and legal action, food manufacturers should be able to trace down all tiny details of a product to ingredients, suppliers, etc. This reflects why the food supply chain should be transparent to identify and take corrective measures for safety issues.

 However, the development of technology has made it possible to quickly and accurately identify the origins of ingredients and coordinate the containment of adverse quality events across the supply chain.